To put it simply, there isn’t one anymore.

 What do HGV and LGV mean?

 The term HGV or Heavy Goods Vehicles was introduced when the UK government introduced road tax.
 The Government needed a way to categorise vehicles by numerous things such as engine size, weight and emissions.
 The term LGV or Light Commercial Goods Vehicle described vehicles that had a gross weight of under 3500kg.
 The term HGV described anything with over 3500kg gross vehicle weight.
 This type of classification made it easier for people to tell the difference between LGV and HGVs based on their size.

 When were the changes to the categories made?

 In 1992, the UK unified with the EU to reflect their licence categories.
-The EU had classified vehicles over 3.5 tonnes as a commercial truck.
+The EU had classified vehicles over 3.5 tonnes as commercial trucks.
 This meant that in the UK, LGV had to change from a ‘Light Goods Vehicle’ to a ‘Large Goods Vehicle’.
 There was now, no difference between HGV and LGV.

 Since 1992, HGV or Heavy Goods Vehicle has had the same meaning as LGV or Large Goods Vehicle.